sigstore/fulcio/README.md

 Fulcio only issues short-lived certificates that are valid for 10 minutes.

-## Status
+## Public Instance

-Fulcio is in General Availability, offering a 99.5 Availability SLO.
+Fulcio is in General Availability, offering a 99.5 Availability SLO, and follows [semver rules](https://semver.org/) for API stability.

 For uptime data on the Fulcio public instance, see [https://status.sigstore.dev](https://status.sigstore.dev).